steffano-da-cruz/steffano-da-cruz/README.md

 - I graduated in Gestão da Tecnologia da Informação at Estácio University
 - I'm studying and developing projects using React, TypeScript, Node.js and PostgreSQL
-- My main objective is to become full stack, for this reason, I'm studying tirelessly
+- My main objective is to become full-stack, for this reason I'm studying tirelessly
 - I'm reaching fluency in English, it means I dominate the language pretty well
 - All my projects are in English because I feel really comfortable with the language
 - I started programming in 2022 and I fell in love with technology!